Reflections on the 17 Beethoven String Quartets: The Late Period Quartets (Part 3 of 5)

 These 3 quartets for Prince Galitzin were then followed by Op.
 131 and his last complete work, Op.
 135. His final composition before falling seriously ill in December 1826 was the new finale (Allegro) for Op.
 130, which replaced the Grosse Fuge.
 His death on March 26, 1827 cut short many plans, including a tenth symphony, an opera in collaboration with Franz Grillparzer (who wrote the oration for Beethoven’s funeral instead), a requiem mass and a string quintet.

 The compositional techniques employed in the late quartets move in varied and divergent directions.
-Beethoven approaches questions of contrast and, in myriad ways, how to balance unifying elements with variety.
+Beethoven approaches questions of contrast and, in myriad ways, how to balance unification with variety.
 Op.
 130 has a 10-minute first movement and 1’50” second movement.
 The 3rd movement has an astonishing proliferation of dynamic markings on virtually every beat, while the Grosse Fuge finale of the same work has 4 minutes of unremitting fortissimo and more than 2 minutes of total pianissimo.
 The divertimento approach of the six separate movements in Op.
 130 contrasts with the total integration of the seven uninterrupted movements in Op.
 131. A plethora of short motivic material in the first movement of Op.
 135 contrasts with single-minded motivic repetition of the second movement of Op.
 132. There is harmonic adventurism everywhere—novel key relationships, abrupt modulations, expressive and dramatic use of dissonance.
 The passing and distribution of melodic material between the four instruments is far more complex than before, resulting in innovative, conversational interchange between the voices.
 Rhythmic inventiveness such as off-beat accents, syncopation, sudden changes of meter and tempo and highly ornamented writing spice each late quartet.

 Karl Holz, confidante of the composer and second violinist of the Schuppanzigh Quartet that premiered Op.
 130, relates that Beethoven composed the slow movement Cavatina “in the very tears of misery and that never had one of his pieces moved him so deeply and that merely to relive it in his feelings always cost him a tear.”
 The Cavatina is a sincere and transcendental outpouring of emotion in simple song with a middle section, Beklemmt (inner suffering) that is perhaps Beethoven’s most direct expression of profound anguish.
 One of the great miracles of music, the beklemmt section is an instrumental approximation of sobbing, gasping—one senses a sorrow too overwhelming and personal to share with another human being.

 In April of 1825, Beethoven was confined to bed in terrible pain, spitting blood and suffering from inflammation of the bowels and stomach troubles.
 Upon recovery, he wrote the third movement of Op.
-132, one of music’s most inspired and transcendent of compositions, the “Heiliger Dankgesang eines Genesenen an die Gottheit, in der lydischen Tonart” (Sacred Song of Thanksgiving of a Convalescent to the Divinity, in the Lydian Mode).
+132, the “Heiliger Dankgesang eines Genesenen an die Gottheit, in der lydischen Tonart” (Sacred Song of Thanksgiving of a Convalescent to the Divinity, in the Lydian Mode), one of music’s most inspired and transcendent compositions.
 In the manuscript he added. “this piece has always B instead of B-flat!’
 This clarification Beethoven felt necessary for he was not composing in a major or minor key as nearly all music since the early 1600s had been written, but was returning to the medieval church mode of Lydian, awakening in the listener all of the religious feelings associated with church music of the Middle Ages.
 In Aldous Huxley’s novel “Point, Counterpoint” he refers to this movement as “proof as to the existence of God”.
-This Hymn of Thanks is interrupted twice with a “Neue Kraft fiihlend” (Feeling New Strength), a joyous swirl of muscular activity in D Major.
-Here we have trills, ornaments, syncopation. quick-moving spiccato scales, pizzicato—a lyricism and dance that is full of a love for life.

 Performers agree that there is no greater responsibility than worthy interpretation of the Late Quartets of Beethoven.
-That musical statements so profound, of such spiritual depth must be felt by our hearts, perceived by our minds and transmitted through a collective voice is humbling, fulfilling, terrifying and motivating.
-To live this music and be part of it through its recreation has been uplifting, consoling, cathartic.
+That musical statements so profound, and of such spiritual depth must be felt by our hearts, perceived by our minds and transmitted through a collective voice is humbling, fulfilling, terrifying and motivating.To have lived inside the Late Quartets of Beethoven, both as a member of the Cleveland Quartet as well as a mentor and teacher to the many wonderful young groups that keep this music alive today, has given me the deepest, most enriching, musical moments of my life.
+The entire world of music thanks you Ludwig!

 AUTHOR